IRNAS/koruza-v2-tracking/README.md

 ## Description
 The goal of KORUZA v2 Pro Tracking is to implement and provide a easy to use Alignment interface written in Python.
 Using this interface integrators and KORUZA v2 Pro users can write, test and deploy their own Auto Alignment and Tracking algorithms.

+General documentation about the alignment engine can be found [here](https://docs.koruza.net/software/alignment-engine).

 The Alignment interface provides full control over both units with the following actions:
 * move selected unit to desired position
 * move selected unit to it's maximum